Decision support / operation efficiency

 Organizational Impact

-Established a customer research council
+Established an ongoing customer research program

 Key Takeaways